cs3157-borowski/guides/git.md

 your code.

-In this class, you are required to use Git for doing your homework assignments (we call them labs).
-You will use Git not only for coding your labs, but also for retrieving the skeleton code I provide, submitting your code, and downloading solutions.
+In this class, you are required to use Git for doing your homework assignments.
+You will use Git not only for coding your homeworks, but also for cloning the assignment repos and submitting your code

 This tutorial covers not only the basic git operations that you need, but also the workflow between you, me, and the TAs -- from my